-The advertising agency agreement and license agreements with SINA were recognized in connection with the Group's acquisition of COHT in 2009, which allows the Group to operate SINA's existing real estate and home furnishing related channels and have the exclusive right to sell advertising relating to real estate, home furnishing and construction materials on these channels as well as SINA's other websites through 2019.
-If the Group sells advertising on SINA's websites other than above channels, it will pay SINA fees of approximately 15% of the revenues generated from these sales.
+The advertising agency agreement and license agreements with SINA were recognized in connection with the Group's acquisition of China Online Housing Technology Corporation ("COHT") in 2009, and provide the Group with exclusive rights to operate SINA's real estate and home furnishing related channels and the exclusive right to sell advertising relating to real estate, home furnishing and construction materials on these channels as well as SINA's other websites through 2019.
+If the Group sells advertising on SINA's websites other than the above channels, it will pay SINA fees of approximately 15% of the revenues generated from these sales.
 The acquisition cost was recognized as an intangible asset and amortized over the term of the agreement.
-In March 2014, the advertising agency agreement and license agreements originally signed between Leju and SINA in 2009 were extended an additional five years to March 2024 for no additional consideration.
+In March 2014, the advertising agency agreement and license agreements were extended by five years to 2024 for no additional consideration.
 All other terms of the agreements remain the same.